ParallelMaths/parallel/pages/7-06-pie-charts.md

 ::: problem id=2_1 marks=3

-The 2010 match at Wimbledon between John Isner and Nicolas Malut, which lasted 11 hours and 5 minutes, set a record for the longest match in tennis history.
+__2.1__ The 2010 match at Wimbledon between John Isner and Nicolas Malut, which lasted 11 hours and 5 minutes, set a record for the longest match in tennis history.
 The fifth set of the match lasted 8 hours and 11 minutes.

 Approximately what fraction of the whole match was taken up by the fifth set?

 * [ ] `1/5`
 * [ ] `2/5`
 * [ ] `3/5`
-* [ ] `3/4`
+* [x] `3/4`
 * [ ] `9/10`
 {.col-5}